How to Stop Your Puppy from Whining in the Crate

 Whining in Adolescent Dogs

 By 10 weeks old, the crate should be away from the bed.
 Do not give your puppy any more attention for whining or barking.
-If your puppy is still barking at night and having accidents in the crate, check out our housebreaking blog.
+If your puppy is still barking at night and having accidents in the crate, read more in our housebreaking blog.

-In puppies over 10 weeks old, adolescent dogs under 18 months, and some adult dogs, you can reduce barking for attention with a combination of:
+In puppies over 10 weeks old, you can reduce barking for attention with a combination of:

 Little white dog looking cute on a bed in the kennel